 Know where to eat

-A fantastic place for breakfast near Piazza Navona is Coromandel, while for lunch or dinner is Ginger Salute & Sapori in Piazza Sant’Eustachio near the Pantheon.
+A fantastic place for breakfast near Piazza Navona is Coromandel, while for lunch or dinner, we suggest Ginger Salute & Sapori in Piazza Sant’Eustachio near the Pantheon.
 Facing the restaurant is also Gunther Gelato Italiano, one of Rome’s best gelaterias, and Caffè Sant’Eustachio known for one of Rome’s best coffees.

 Where to stay near Piazza Navona

 In this area, you can find some of the best hotels in Rome.
 Here are the top choices of hotels near Piazza Navona are:

 Hotel Navona – A renovated 15th-century frescoed building hosting a boutique hotel that features modern facilities.